International Students at Columbia College-Elgin

 Enrollment and Attendance: Students may be authorized for a reduced course load for medical necessity or during the final session of enrollment.
 You must have authorization prior to taking a part-time course load.

 Vacation: Summer is considered the normal vacation period for international students.
-However, students who wish to take a different term for vacation must have completed three successive sessions and enroll for the next available term.
+However, students who wish to take a different term for vacation must have completed four successive sessions and enroll for the next available term.

 Optional Practical Training: Students have the option to apply for optional practical training.
 The application must be submitted prior to the completion of studies - preferably two sessions before completing the degree requirements.